darkarp/chromepass/README.md

 1. Client (that receives remote connection from victim)
 2. Server (to send the victim.

-Victim will open the server and all the Google Chrome Passwords will be sent to the attacker remotely an saved as a text file on the attacker's computer.
+Victim will open the server and all the Google Chrome Passwords will be sent to the attacker remotely and saved as a text file on the attacker's computer.
 The connection is done by reverse-http.

 PS: This was originally part of one of my malwares so I had to adjust.
 I didn't have time to clean it up yet that's why it looks so messy.